 (3) If we sifted a molecular structure (“a physical order”) out of a body of water, extracts would be smaller and smaller, to become the minimum proportion.
 Then, extraction would be arrested, and the water might not contain the particular structure anymore.

-(4) From a minimum physical structure, no other structure might be extracted.
+(4) From a minimum physical order or body, no other might be extracted.

 (5) There is a physical structuring (“order of things”) in animate forms, as for the flesh, blood, and brain, and features can be inherited, but there is no extraction to single out ‘white’ or ‘clean’, λευκὸν καὶ ὑγιεινὸν.